freeCodeCamp/guide/src/pages/git/git-blame/index.md

 You can see more information about aliasing git commands [here](../git-alias/index.md).

-### Text Editor-Plugins utilizing Git Blame
+### Text Editor Plugins utilizing Git Blame

-There are a few Plugins out there for various Text-Editors which utilize `git blame`.
+There are a few plugins out there for various text editors which utilize `git blame`.
 For example to create something like heat maps or add inline information for the current line you are inspecting.
 A famous examples is [GitLense](https://gitlens.amod.io/) for VSCode.

-### Further reading
+### Further Reading

 - [Git Blame documentation](https://git-scm.com/docs/git-blame)
 - [further reading on usage of Git Blame](https://corgibytes.com/blog/2016/10/18/git-blame/)